 Narrowband Filters and Nebula Photography

 In that case, we use the OIII (oxygen) filter for part of the frames and H-alpha or H-beta (hydrogen) for part of the frames.
-The resulting images are calibrated in a certain way in order to obtain a truly realistic color of the nebula during the final processing and to reveal the radiation of one or another substance in the correct balance.
+The resulting images are calibrated in a certain way to obtain a genuinely realistic color of the nebula during the final processing and to reveal the radiation of one or another substance in the correct balance.

 Large Galaxies and Clusters

 A filming session is carried out, for example, from six different areas that capture the center and arms of the galaxy with its periphery.
 Each site is removed with a slight overlap of the neighboring one.

 You may also like to read: Astrophotography Equipment: A Buyer’s Guide for Beginners